As I was riding home with my teenager yesterday, I began talking to her about relationships. I asked her,

 “What would you do if you had been dating someone for a year or more, and you were madly in love with him, and during an argument, he slapped you?”

-Her immediate response, “I would slap him back.”
+Her immediate response was, “I would slap him back.”

 A couple of months ago, I would have given her a high five and said, “that’s my girl.”
-But, hearing those words come from her mouth now deeply saddened me.
+But, hearing those words come from her mouth now profoundly saddened me.

 I thought of a conversation I had with another couple about a year ago when I was still with my husband.
 I shared with them that I taught my girls to fight back if a man ever hit them.
-The absolute look of horror on their faces as the couple, simultaneously, let me know that this was probably some of the worst advice I could give my girls is ingrained in my brain.
+The absolute horror on their faces as the couple let me know that this was probably some of the worst advice I could give my girls is ingrained in my brain.
 This couple, who is also raising a daughter, could never imagine their little girl engaging in a fight with a man.
-I, on the other hand, was involved in a physically abusive relationship, that I was not ready to give up on, so self-preservation, by fighting back was my way of life.
-I never once considered the serious danger my daughter’s potentially faced trying to meet the strength of a man.
+On the other hand, I was involved in a physically abusive relationship that I was not ready to give up on, so self-preservation by fighting back was my way of life.
+I never once considered the serious danger my daughters potentially faced trying to meet the strength of a man.